Nambu–Jona-Lasinio model: Overview

-The broken symmetries lead to massless pseudoscalar bosons which are sometimes called pions.
+The broken symmetries lead to (nearly) massless pseudoscalar bosons, e.g. pions.
 See Goldstone boson.

 As mentioned, this model is sometimes used as a phenomenological model of quantum chromodynamics in the chiral limit.
 However, while it is able to model chiral symmetry breaking and chiral condensates, it does not model confinement.
 Also, the axial symmetry is broken spontaneously in this model, leading to a massless Goldstone boson unlike QCD, where it is broken anomalously.

 Since the Nambu–Jona-Lasinio model is nonrenormalizable in four spacetime dimensions, this theory can only be an effective field theory which needs to be UV completed.